 Open adoption means you and the adoptive family share identifying information such as full names, phone numbers, emails, and addresses.
 You can have access to one another through face-to-face meetings, phone calls, texts, and letters.

 Together, you decide what is comfortable for you, the child, and their family.
 You will have the opportunity to be a part of the child’s life in whatever capacity is best for both parties.

 Some women who choose adoption prefer to have no communication with the adoptive family or child.
 To move on with their lives, they feel this is the best choice.
 You will still choose the adoptive family, but you can choose to not interact with them before or after the birth.

 Your identity remains completely anonymous in a closed adoption.
 You have total privacy.

 A semi-open adoption means the communication you do have will be through a third party, like a lawyer or an adoption agency.
 You will still choose the adopting family, but your relationship will be more controlled.

-You may exchange first names, but usually no other identifying information such as phone numbers or addresses are given.
+You may exchange first names, but usually, no other identifying information such as phone numbers or addresses is given.
 Since contact goes through a representative, you and the family can still receive information from each other about your child.

 Our client advocates are available to share the adoption process with you and give you referrals to agencies that can explain more plans for this choice.